-Support: Candidate has co-sponsored or voted for this legislation or has explicitly stated a policy position on the record with no ambiguity.
+Support: Candidate co-sponsored or voted for this legislation or explicitly stated a policy position on the record with no ambiguity.

-Oppose: Candidate voted against legislation or has explicitly stated a policy position on the record with no ambiguity.
-Unknown: The candidate has taken no explicit or compelling public position.
+Oppose: Candidate voted against legislation or explicitly stated a policy position on the record with no ambiguity.

+Unknown: Candidate took no explicit or compelling public position.

-Mixed: The candidate has made conflicting statements and/or votes on the issue or has taken a nuanced position.
+Mixed: Candidate made conflicting statements and/or votes on the issue or took a nuanced position.